-The Compensation Committee of the Board of Directors is composed of Robert H. Hotz, Leatrice Ducat and Lawrence S. Gibbs.
-All the members of the Compensation Committee are independent directors and no member has ever been one of our officers or employees, nor has had any relationship with us that requires disclosure.
+The Compensation Committee of the Board of Directors is composed of Robert H. Hotz, Lawrence S. Gibbs and John H. Herrell.
+All the members of the Compensation Committee are independent directors and no member has ever been one of our officers or employees or had a relationship with us that required disclosure.